P11D Benefit Reporting

 • Health insurance

-• Assets provided to an employee that have significant personal use
+• Assets provided with significant personal use

-• Non-business travel expenses
+• Non-business travel costs

 • Non-business entertainment expenses